SHOP

 If your employer is signed up for the scheme, then it’s as simple as signing up and choosing your EV from a range of approved cars.

-The cars available to you will be based on how well it suits your needs and budget.
+The cars available to you will be based on how well they suit your needs and budget.

 Once selected and approved by your employer, a portion of your salary (before tax) each month will be automatically deducted and will cover the monthly repayments on the car.

-Essentially, this is car leasing that will come from a third party outside of the company you work for.
+Essentially, this is car leasing that comes from a third party outside of the company you work for.

 It should be noted, however, that this isn’t the same as having a company car – this is a completely different setup with your employer.